Call

 CPT Codes for Moderate Sedation – How to Use Them

-Moderate sedation CPT codes (99151–99153) are utilized when a physician or qualified healthcare professional administers sedation during a diagnostic or therapeutic procedure.
+Physicians or qualified healthcare professionals use moderate sedation CPT codes (99151–99153) when administering sedation during a diagnostic or therapeutic procedure.
 These codes necessitate the presence of an independent observer to monitor the patient’s consciousness and physiological status.

 Billing is based on 15-minute increments and is reported separately from the primary procedure.
 If another provider administers sedation (codes 99155–99157), the requirement for an independent observer may differ.